 🧀 The Best Cheese for Turkey Burgers

 Wondering what to put on turkey burgers?
-There are so many great cheeses to choose from, it's hard to pick one single BEST cheese for turkey burgers.
+When it comes to turkey patties with cheese there are so many options to choose from, it's hard to pick one single BEST cheese for turkey burgers.
 You really can't go wrong.

-Here's some cheeses I like and some turkey burger toppings to go with them:
+Here's some turkey burger cheeses I like and some turkey burger toppings to go with them:

 - American Cheese - A classic!
 Serve with bread & butter pickles, lettuce, red onion, thick sliced tomato, and a dollop each of mayo and spicy brown mustard.
 Bacon optional but encouraged.